Is it possible your husband watches porn?

 Of course, setting boundaries is one thing; keeping them in the face of real temptation is another matter altogether.
 This is why your husband likely needs some form of accountability to help him resist temptation.

 For most men, this would ideally be another man who understands the struggle, cares enough to get involved, and isn’t afraid to hold your husband accountable.
 Someone like a brother, close friend or fellow church member.

 Another great option if your husband watches porn is to sign up for a service like CovenantEyes.
-This internet monitoring software is a great, unobtrusive way for your husband to stay accountable on track with the person of his choosing.
+This screen accountability software is a great, unobtrusive way for your husband to stay accountable on track with the person of his choosing.

 Is this a situation you’ve had to face in real life?
 How did you respond when you found our your husband watches porn?